 Nearly all countries have ATMs (unless you are really off the beaten path), and this is usually the best way to get cash overseas.
 Not only is it the most convenient way to get local currency, but it is often the cheapest!
 Before you leave, be sure to verify that your bank will allow you to use an ATM abroad, typically they just need to be a part of a larger network, such as STAR.
 If you use a major bank, then it shouldn’t be a problem.
 But if you use a small bank or local credit union, then you may run into trouble, so just give them a call to check.

 ** Be sure to use an ATM that is affiliated with a bank abroad, and preferably an ATM machine located at a physical bank office.
 That way, if there is trouble you can go inside.
 Plus, there is less risk of it being criminally tampered with.

-One of the safest ways is to use a type of money belt or pouch that can be worn under your clothes.
+One of the most popular methods is to use a type of money belt or pouch that can be worn under your clothes.
 Some of them wrap around your waist, attach to the inside of your pants (like a belt loop), or around your neck.
-This is a safe way to store some of your emergency cards and cash; although, I don’t always go this far to keep my money secure.
-It really depends on where you are visiting and the risk.
+This is a safe way to store some of your emergency cards and cash; although, honestly, I have these and have rarely (if ever) used them.

 I do keep 1-2 cards in my wallet so they are easily accessible, as well as some cash for the day.
 The rest of the cash is spread it around in different bags because I don’t want to go to the ATM everyday, and I also don’t want to carry large amounts in on me (or in one bag) at any given time.

 It is also important to write down all of your card numbers and phone numbers, just in case of emergency.
 Keep them in a safe place – and I recommend that you keep it cryptic because writing all of your information on a piece of paper, and then losing it, wouldn’t exactly help your security concerns!
 If this still worries you, then perhaps you just give this information to a family member to hold on to in case of an emergency.

-Being Prepared Doesn’t Mean Being Paranoid!
+Money Travel Tips – Being Prepared Doesn’t Mean Being Paranoid

 It’s not that other countries more are risky for theft, but rather people seizing an opportunity to target tourists who are NOT paying attention.
 If you are not an easy target, then you likely won’t be a target.
 As long as you have planned ahead, and taken these 5 money travel tips to heart, then you should be able to enjoy your trip and not worry so much about your money while traveling.

 Do you have some additional money travel tips to share?
 Please include in the comments below!